bylexus/pcms/doc/site/reference/index.md

 * If `enabled` is not set, the page defaults to **active** (`true`).
 * A disabled page returns **404** on direct requests.
-* Disabled pages are **excluded from `ChildPages`** lists, so they do not appear in navigation or template loops.
+* Disabled pages are **excluded from `ChildPages`** lists and `PageQuery` results, so they do not appear in navigation or template loops.
-* The flag is **resolved recursively through parent pages**: if any ancestor page is disabled, all its descendant pages are also treated as disabled — even if the child pages themselves have `enabled: true` or no `enabled` property at all.
+* The flag is **propagated downward at index time**: when a parent page is disabled, all its descendant pages are stored as disabled in the index — even if the child pages themselves have `enabled: true` or no `enabled` property at all.

 **Example:** Given this page tree: